aws-samples/automate-provisioning-of-amazon-workspaces-using-powershell/README.md

-## Amazon Workspaces Automate Provisiong Using PowerShell
+## Amazon Workspaces Automate Provisioning Using PowerShell

 Sample code to query an Active Directory group members and automate the creation of Amazon Workspaces using PowerShell.